last-mile verification

 - no llm: deterministic logic only. auditable, reproducible, explainable.

-the goal is simple: catch the mismatch between what you intended and what you're about to sign, before you sign it.
+the goal is simple: catch the mismatch between what you intended and what you're about to commit to, before commitment.

 operational safety protocols